micromata/Baumeister/README.md

     grunt tasks

-This will give you the main Grunt tasks which are ready for you te be fired from the terminal (grouped into »Dev« and »Production« Tasks):
+This will give you the main Grunt tasks which are ready for you to be fired from the terminal (grouped into »Dev« and »Production« Tasks):

 ````
 Dev